makrai/notes/kornai-23-vector-sem.md

     * proceed from meaning representation to surface form directly, without any reliance on Logical Form
     * view interpretation as the inverse task, analysis by synthesis

+    ...

+* To summarize [the section], we need only one operation, spreading activation, to handle all forms of sensemaking as long as we have a low-level unification primitive that enforces well- formedness at all times,
+  * somewhat analogous to autosegmental spreading, resyllabifica- tion, and similar processes maintaining phonological well-formedness.
+Under this view
+  * syntax, much like morphology, is about matching patterns specified in lexical entries (constructions).
+The conceptual
+  * similarity of this view to classical (Lambek-style) Cat- egorial Grammar and modern Combinatory Categorial Grammar is evident, as is the relation to the more lexically inspired Berkeley Construction Grammar

 # 8 Trainability and real-world knowledge.
 Old title: Coreference 175